cloudquery/cloudquery/website/pages/docs/deployment/airflow.md

 from airflow.providers.cncf.kubernetes.operators.kubernetes_pod import KubernetesPodOperator from kubernetes.client import models as k8s

 # Change these to match your requirements.
-Change start_date to today's date
+Change start_date to today's date, but keep it static
 default_args = {
-    'owner': '',
-    'depends_on_past': False,
+    'owner': '', # TODO: Set to your name 'depends_on_past': False,
-    'start_date': datetime(2023, 4, 26),
+    'start_date': datetime(2023, 4, 26), # TODO: Change to today's date
     'retries': 0,
 }